codingk8/markdown_Memo/markdown_nodeSchool.md

       Italics with *asterisks* and _underscores_.

-Italics with *asterisks* and _underscores_.
+will give: Italics with *asterisks* and _underscores_.

      Bold with **asterisks** or __underscores__

-Bold with **asterisks** or __underscores__
+will give: Bold with **asterisks** or __underscores__

      Combined emphasis with **asterisks and _underscores_**.

-Combined emphasis with **asterisks and _underscores_**.
+will give: Combined emphasis with **asterisks and _underscores_**.

 Sometimes you need to **draw line through the text**.
 To get strikethrough wrap the text in two tildes (~) like so:

      ~~Scratch this line.~~

-~~Scratch this line.~~
+will give: ~~Scratch this line.~~

 ## THE CHALLENGE

 Create a new file and add a first-level heading at the top of your file.
-This heading should contain Emphasis as text.
+This heading should contain "Emphasis" as text.

-Below the heading, add this text: It's very easy to use italic, bold and combined emphasis in Markdown!
+Below the heading, add this text: "It's very easy to use italic, bold and combined emphasis in Markdown!"

 Please, mark italic, bold and combined using relevant styles.